rojiwon123/bbs/ERD.md

     > referenced in `boards`
     >
     > `uuid` type
+-   `is_notice`: If true, a article is notification.
 -   `created_at`: creation time of record
 -   `deleted_at`
     > deletion time of record